The prosecutor has more control over life, liberty, and reputation than any other person in America.

 As those victories have shown, focusing on prosecutors has proved a galvanizing strategy.
 For noted public defender Scott Hechinger (episode #2), “the fact that there is a player in the system that can control the way that these laws operate to drive mass incarceration one way or another is really empowering for people.”
 In episode #3, we hear from Jill Harris—a former defense attorney and long-time reform advocate—who says she's "shocked" to now find herself working for the Brooklyn D.A.
 She explains what reform looks like from inside a prosecutor's office.

-Moreover, what is the movement's endgame?
+But what is the endgame for the progressive prosecutor movement?
 Does “unchecked” prosecutor power need to be reined in, as some advocate, or should the focus simply be on better training, and on electing prosecutors who will use that power well?
-In the final episode of the series (#8), the ACLU's Somil Trivedi contends, in order for the movement's gains to be wedded to the kind of systemic change that will outlast the next election, progressive D.A.s have to turn to campaigning to reduce their own power.
+In the final episode of the series (#8), the ACLU's Somil Trivedi contends that for the movement's gains to be wedded to the kind of systemic change that will outlast the next election, progressive D.A.s have to turn to campaigning to reduce their own power.

 And as an addendum to the formal series, you can also listen to New Thinking interviews with Boston's top prosecutor Rachael Rollins on her effort to remake low-level justice; journalist Emily Bazelon on "when power shifts" and her new book on the movement to transform American prosecution; and Baltimore State's Attorney Marilyn Mosby and Washington, D.C.
 Attorney General Karl Racine on why it's incumbent on prosecutors to advocate to improve the often dire conditions, and racial disparities, behind bars.